Get

 Conclusion

 Responsible owners understand that bringing a dog into our lives means making a lifetime commitment to that animal.
 It can be a truly rewarding experience sharing life with a dog, going from puppy food to senior food.
-If you have any questions about managing the aging changes or conditions that your older dog experiences, do not hesitate to speak to your veterinarian.
+If you have any questions about managing the aging changes or conditions that your older dog experiences, do not hesitate to speak to a veterinarian.

 Featured Image Credit: Top: Senior Dog Eating (Image Credit: Jaromir Chalabala, Shutterstock), Bottom: Regular Dog Eat (Image Credit: Pixel-Shot, Shutterstock)